mybest

 Testing Procedure:

-• First, we placed the coffee in a paper filter and pre-wet it.
+• Place coffee in a paper filter and pre-wet it.

-• Next, we poured 3.5 ounces of water evenly over the coffee and started the timer.
+• Pour 3.5 ounces of water evenly over the coffee and start the timer.

-• Between 40 seconds and 1 minute, we poured in water to reach a total of 7 ounces.
+• After 40 seconds to 1 minute, add water to reach a total of 7 ounces.

-• From 1 minute and 10 seconds to 1 minute and 30 seconds, we poured in water to reach a total of about 10.5 ounces.
+• From 1 minute and 10 seconds to 1 minute and 30 seconds, add water to reach a total of about 10.5 ounces.

-• From 1 minute and 50 seconds until the timer hit 2 minutes, we poured in water to reach a total of about 12 ounces.
+• From 1 minute and 50 seconds until the timer hits 2 minutes, add water to reach a total of about 12 ounces.

 Equipment Used: